-At Gainford CE Primary School, we are an inclusive school ,we consult with a wide range of agencies and partnerships to ensure the Emotional and Social Development needs of SEN children are met.
+At Gainford Church of England Primary and Pre-School, we are an inclusive school ,we consult with a wide range of agencies and partnerships to ensure the Emotional and Social Development needs of SEN children are met.
 Inspired by Christian values staff believe that high self-esteem is crucial and aim to support and promote the emotional wellbeing of all children.
 On a daily basis the class teacher is responsible for the pastoral and social care of every child in their class, therefore this would be the parents’ first point of contact should further advice or support is required.

 At Gainford we have strong links with St Mary’s Church ; Reverend Eileen Harrop works with many children, to provide additional support.Eileen works with the school community to support links with the wider community and local churches.
 She also offers a variety of opportunities for children to develop social skills thorough activities such as Teen Beat.

-Gainford CE Primary School has and maintains close links with External Partnerships; In order to access the best professional advice, we also link with Local Authority and Private Providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
+Gainford Church of England Primary and Pre-School has and maintains close links with External Partnerships; In order to access the best professional advice, we also link with Local Authority and Private Providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
 We have one large meeting space and hold multi-professional meetings in school so that parents are comfortable in the school environment and the child can join us easily, if it is appropriate.

 As a school we have a very positive approach to behaviour with a clear reward system ( star system)that is followed by all staff and pupils The children can gain a star for every morning and afternoon session where they exhibit good behaviour .
 This is also rewarded on a Friday during a celebration assembly